-The Spending Account Administrator shall periodically furnish you with a statement of your FSA for you to use in determining how much additional benefits remain in your account prior to the end of the Plan Year, which will also assist in budgeting for expense reimbursement needs in future Plan Years.
-You may also make a written request to receive a copy of your FSA reimbursement account from the Spending Account Administrator at any time.
+The Spending Account Administrator shall periodically furnish you with a statement of your FSA for you to use in determining how much additional benefits remain in your account prior to the end of the Plan Year.
+The statement will also assist in budgeting for expense reimbursement needs in future Plan Years.

+The statement of benefits may be provided exclusively in an electronic format.
+You may also make a written request to receive a copy of your Waiver General Purpose HRA reimbursement account statement from the Spending Account Administrator at any time.